Individual Fishing Quota (IFQ) Program

 - eLandings.
 Make landings for IFQ/CDQ crab, halibut and sablefish IFQ, and groundfish

 - IFQ/CDQ Web Applications.
 Report a landing; check a vessel balance; print a receipt for a previous landing; make an ex-vessel volume and value report; renew an annual registered buyer permit; pay cost-recovery fees; print a landing ledger report; check a permit balance; change a password.
-NOTE: The landings feature of this web application is to be phased out and replaced by the eLandings web application.
+NOTE: The landings feature is for catcher-seller or out-of-state buyers only.

 - Permit Application and Renewal Form (PDF version)